Live from the Road

-Live from the Road is the first live album released by American rock band Chevelle.
+Live from the Road is the first live album by American rock band Chevelle.
 It was released in 2003 on Epic Records.
 It was recorded on Ozzfest 2003, where Chevelle served as a mainstage act, and accompanies the concert DVD Live from the Norva, released October 13.
 Live from the Road features songs from Chevelle's first two albums, 1999's Point #1 and 2002's Platinum-selling Wonder What's Next.

+Reception

+Jesus Freak Hideout editor panned the album, saying it was "clearly not as good as the two studio albums Chevelle has released previously".
+The editor allocate the main problem to the poor vocals recording, "completely drowned out over the music as well as off key occasionally".
+They however, liked singled out the track "Until You're Reformed" as a highlight.